The capital city of Norway is at the same time the third-largest city of Scandinavia. Oslo’s history is 1,000 years old.

 Oslo has a very safe transport network, and official taxis are considered safe in Norway.
 The only bad thing is that they are expensive.
 You can feel free to get one from the street, which is not common in other major cities.
 If you are a pedestrian, you should know that trams are not obliged to stop pedestrians, while cars must.

 PICKPOCKETS RISK : MEDIUM

-Pickpocket-related risk in Norway is not so low, since it is the huge city which attracts numerous thieves and bag snatchers.
+Pickpocket-related risk in Norway is not so low since it is a huge city that attracts numerous thieves and bag snatchers.
 The chances of being pickpocketed in Oslo are medium, and airports and railway stations are the places where they mostly operate.